-Tile Roof: Remove the tiles on the next row above the position of the storage tank to expose the rafters.
+Tile Roof: Remove the tiles on the next row above the position of the solar storage tank to expose the rafters.
 Once in position, fix the roof straps (4) directly to the rafters.
+Ensure the roof straps (4) are tight.
 Replace the tiles.

 Metal Roof: Once in position, fix the roof straps (4) to the rafters, through the metal roofing material.
+The roof straps (4) may be cut to a length of approximately 400 mm to retain the aesthetics of the installation.
+Ensure the roof straps (4) are tight.

-Note: Fixings must penetrate only through the high point in the roof material profile.
+Note: Fixings must penetrate only through the high point in the metal roof profile.